paulcupido37/tutorial-libgdx/Readme.txt

-My repo to hold the code that I write as I work through lib-gdx tutorials This branch will serve as the basis for all other branches
+My repo to hold the code that I write as I work through lib-gdx tutorials Current Branch: Audio

+*in-progress*
+This branch will contain the audio/sound-effects tutorial for lib-gdx